FitNesse technical setup

 svn commit -m "Automatic commit" %1

-FitNesse has also a pseudo-native support of Git (see here) but corporate Git repositories are still not the standard.
+FitNesse has also a pseudo-native support for Git (see here), but corporate Git repositories are still not the standard.

 SVN ignore